 - What if I can’t find a local college that offers Exercise Physiology?

 - We offer an online Exercise Physiology course here at the Institute that will fulfill the requirement.
 It is an undergraduate-level course.
 The course number and title is HEXPH-455 – Exercise Physiology.

 - What works: Physics, but it does not have to be Calculus-Based Physics.
 Two introductory courses in a series will do as long as they have labs attached.

 - We offer online Physics 1 and 2 courses at the Institute that will fulfill the requirement.
 They are undergraduate courses with online labs.
 The course numbers and titles are:

 - What works: Introduction to Statistics.
 We are looking for inferential statistics, so the course should include probability, distribution, measures of central tendency, t-tests, hypothesis testing, and perhaps correlations.
 The course is often offered through social science or math departments.

-- The Institute offers an online course in Statistics, HSTATS-451, in the summer, fall, and spring semesters.
+- The Institute offers an online course in Introductory Statistics, HSTATS-451, in the summer, fall, and spring semesters.